Prince25/Solar-System/README.md

 ### Gettting Started:

-When you open your project, you will see a blank Assignment_Two_Scene that draws a single Torus shape (donut).
+When you open your project, you will see a blank `Assignment_Two_Scene` that draws a single Torus shape (donut).
 Replace this scene with the solar system we specify in detail below.

-Items in your code for you to fill in are marked TODO.
-You shouldn't need to edit outside of there, or any file besides main-scene.js.
+Items in your code for you to fill in are marked `TODO`.
+You shouldn't need to edit outside of there, or any file besides `main-scene.js`.

-1. Fill in the constructor of Assignment_Two_Scene to instantiate the shapes and materials that you will need, as follows.
+1. Fill in the constructor of `Assignment_Two_Scene` to instantiate the shapes and materials that you will need, as follows.

 Use our provided initial camera matrix that looks diagonally down at the scene, far back enough to see it.

 Instantiate four spheres with each of 1, 2, 3, and 4 for the number of subdivisions.
 You may take advantage of previously given code for spheres.

 For the sphere instances that have 1 or 2 subdivisions, use flat shading to build them.
-If you don't want to re-invent the sphere algorithm to make a flat-shaded version, you may use the make_flat_shaded_version() function built into our Shapes.
-To call it on a shape with class name N, wherever N appears simply replace it with the code ( N.prototype.make_flat_shaded_version() ) including the outer parenthesis.
+If you don't want to re-invent the sphere algorithm to make a flat-shaded version, you may use the `make_flat_shaded_version()` function built into our `Shapes`.
+To call it on a shape with class name N, wherever N appears simply replace it with the code ( `N.prototype.make_flat_shaded_version()` ) including the outer parenthesis.

-2. Draw the following scene in the display() function of Assignment_Two_Scene.
+2. Draw the following scene in the `display()` function of `Assignment_Two_Scene`.

 ![image-0](docs/image-0.gif)

 (a) Place a spherical sun at the origin.
 Use a sphere that is subdivided 4 times.
 Use maximum ambient in the material.
-It swells from radius 1 up to 3 over a 5 second period, and fades from blue when it's smallest to red when it's biggest.
-(5 points)
+It swells from radius 1 up to 3 over a 5 second period, and fades from blue when it's smallest to red when it's biggest. *- 5 points.*

 (b) Make a point light source located in the center of the sun, matching the current color of the sun ball, with a size parameter equal to 10**n where n is the current sun radius.
 In JavaScript, ** is the exponent operator.
-Since the light's size is changing and not the brightness, you should see the outer planets darken more than the inner ones whenever the sun shrinks.
-(7 points)
+Since the light's size is changing and not the brightness, you should see the outer planets darken more than the inner ones whenever the sun shrinks. *- 7 points.*

 (c) Place four orbiting planets.
 Their radii shall all be 1.
 The smallest orbit shall be 5 units away from the sun and each orbit after shall be 3 units farther, with each farther planet revolving at a slightly slower rate.
-Leave the ambient lighting of each planet the default value of zero.
-(5 points)
+Leave the ambient lighting of each planet the default value of zero. *- 5 points.*

 Planet descriptions, from the inside out:

-Planet 1:  Icy-gray, 2 subdivisions, flat shaded, diffuse only.
-(5 points)
+Planet 1:  Icy-gray, 2 subdivisions, flat shaded, diffuse only. *- 5 points.*

 ![image-1](docs/image-1.gif)

 Planet 2:  Swampy green-blue, 3 subidivisons, maximum specular, low diffuse.
-Apply Gouraud shading to it every odd second, but regular smooth shading every even second.
-(8 points)
+Apply Gouraud shading to it every odd second, but regular smooth shading every even second. *- 8 points.*

 To Gouraud shade:  Find the code in Phong_Shader that calculates the Phong formula.
 It's in a GLSL function called phong_model_lights().
 Observe how either the vertex shader or fragment shader programs have the ability to call phong_model_lights() to compute the Phong color.
 To perform Gouraud shading, make sure the Phong calculation occurs in the vertex shader.
 Inside your material object, assigning gouraud:1 will tell it to perform the Phong calculation early enough for that.
 Otherwise, to perform smooth shading, leave this flag unset so that the process waits to call phong_model_lights() until the fragment shader.
 Remember that with Gouraud shading, the fragment shader interpolates colors; with smooth shading, the fragment shader interpolates normals.

 ![image-2](docs/image-2.gif)

 Planet 3:  Muddy brown-orange, 4 subdivisions, maximum diffuse and specular.
 The planet must wobble on in its rotation over time (have an axis not the same as the orbit axis).
 The planet must have a ring.
 You can use the provided torus shape, scaled flatter (reduced z axis scale).
 The ring and planet must wobble together - so base the ring's matrix directly on the planet's matrix.
-Give the ring the same material as the planet, unless you make a custom shader for it for extra credit, as described below.
-(5 points)
+Give the ring the same material as the planet, unless you make a custom shader for it for extra credit, as described below. *- 5 points.*

 ![image-3](docs/image-3.gif)

 Planet 4:  Soft light blue, 4 subdivisions, smooth phong, high specular.
 Add a moon for this planet.
-The moon has 1 subdivision, with flat shading, any material, and a small orbital distance around the planet.
-(5 points)
+The moon has 1 subdivision, with flat shading, any material, and a small orbital distance around the planet. *- 5 points.*

 ![image-4](docs/image-4.gif)